qijigithub/OOD-study-log/README.md

 Run CommandDemo.java document

 After Remote controller button pressed, the command start execute, it will call receiver to action.
+#### understanding
+* function in same class are coupling together, which means if you change one, other one will be effect

 ### 5. Adapter pattern：Structural Pattern
 #### Explanation of problem and solution